-While Stanbic Nominees Nigeria Limited held 11.40% of the Company's shares as at 31st December 2023, these shares are held on behalf of various shareholders.
+\While Stanbic Nominees Nigeria Limited held 11.40% of the Company's shares as at 31st December 2023, these shares are held on behalf of various shareholders.
 Consequently, the shares are considered as free floats and available for trading on the floor of The Exchange.

-Mr. Asue Ighodalo holds the shares indirectly through Moehi Nigeria Limited where he is one of the shareholders of the Company.
+\\Mr. Asue Ighodalo held the shares indirectly through Moehi Nigeria Limited.
 A notification of the purchase of the shares was sent to the Nigerian Exchange Limited on 9th June 2023.